lenstronomy/lenstronomy/Paper/paper.md

 # Statement of need

 Strong lensing studies have significantly enhanced, and sometimes challenged, our current fundamental understanding of the Universe.
-In the near future, with the onset of the next generation ground and space-based wide and deep astronomical imaging [Rubin, Roman, Euclid observatories; @LSST; @Roman; @Euclid] and interferometric [SKA; @SKA] surveys, the number of discovered lenses of different types will be growing by more than an order of magnitude [@Collett:2015; @OM10].
+In the near future, with the onset of the next-generation ground and space-based wide and deep astronomical imaging [Rubin, Roman, Euclid observatories; @LSST; @Roman; @Euclid] and interferometric [SKA; @SKA] surveys, the number of discovered lenses of different types will be growing by more than an order of magnitude [@Collett:2015; @OM10].
 Such large samples can provide unprecedented statistical precision to stress-test our current understanding and exploit discovery potential.
 It is key that these demanding studies, at present and in the future, are conducted by reliable software and supported by reproducible and open-source analysis products to provide the most compelling and transparent evidence required to further our physical understanding.

 The primary design goal of `lenstronomy` is to facilitate scientific investigations into the outstanding and most pressing questions in the cosmology and astrophysics community.
 `lenstronomy` has been applied throughout its development to the most demanding modeling and inference problems in strong lensing and the software has evolved around the requirements of the scientific applications to facilitate robust analyses.
 The modular API of the original design of lenstronomy [@lenstronomy1] has accommodated the addition of new features.
 Code review processes in the development phase have led to additional benefits for the user community at large beyond the specific needs of the developer.

-`lenstronomy` provides reliable and well-tested specific functionalities, as well as top-level interfaces which allow for adaptive and innovative usage in control by the scientific investigator.
+`lenstronomy` provides reliable and well-tested specific functionalities, as well as top-level interfaces, which allow for adaptive and innovative usage in control by the scientific investigator.
 Guidance for the user community is provided on multiple levels.
 First, source code is well documented and provided through [readthedocs.org](http://lenstronomy.readthedocs.org).
-Second, a set of jupyter notebooks are provided in an [extension repository](https://github.com/sibirrer/lenstronomy_extensions).
+Second, a set of `jupyter` notebooks are provided in an [extension repository](https://github.com/sibirrer/lenstronomy_extensions).
 These notebooks demonstrate simplified example use cases, each notebook individually highlighting different specific functionalities of `lenstronomy`, including a [starting guide notebook](https://github.com/sibirrer/lenstronomy_extensions/blob/v1.8.1/lenstronomy_extensions/Notebooks/starting_guide.ipynb)  to introduce the modular design structure of  `lenstronomy`.
 Third, end-to-end analysis pipelines of some of the published work are publicly available, providing ‘real-life’ examples at advanced levels.

 # Track-record of applications